 Their mindset needs to be proper at this point.
 The journey has seen so many ups and downs that they aren’t able to see the goodness of what’s coming.

-Some have found new places to invest in vehicles, others are shifting to providing virtual business services.
+Some have found new places to invest in vehicles; others are shifting to providing virtual business services.
 And some have started making a living by using combined government grants, stretching their cash, and controlling their spending.

-At this point, Alexander said that With such uneven performance if small business owners go to a bank and ask for funding, it’s hard for a bank to understand what the business’ true financial position is.
+At this point, Alexander said that with such uneven performance, if small business owners go to a bank and ask for funding, it’s hard for a bank to understand what the business’ true financial position is.

 At Zip, while states have been locked down, they’ll look back at a small business’ performance prior to that period.
 It’s at the heart of why they have launched their product, which is helping businesses to extend their payment terms